 Because the audience understands that, with just the help of a device connected to the internet, they have access to the product catalog of the largest retailer in the world, with a reasonable price and an agile, safe and reliable delivery service.

 Channels of Amazon

-As an internet-based company, its marketing is basically digital, including advertisements, sponsored publications and e-mail marketing.
-Overall, the company invested more than ten billions of dollars in media in the year 2019.
+As an internet-based company, its marketing is basically digital, including advertisements, sponsored publications, and e-mail marketing.
+Overall, the company invested more than ten billion dollars in media in the year 2019.

 Customer Relationships of Amazon

 Amazon’s focus, no doubt, is to have a healthy and long-lasting relationship with its customers.
 For this reason, they maintain several communication channels open with their consumers – such as reviews and comments on the platform, telephone, online chat and email contact.
 And they don’t usually take a lot of days to give feedback.

 Key Activities of Amazon